abernicchia-heroku/heroku-kong-admin/README.md

-# Kong API Gateway on Heroku
+# Kong Admin API on Heroku

 This repository contains a Dockerized "Kong Gateway Admin API (Control Plane) configured to run on Heroku.
 Kong is a popular, open-source API Gateway that helps you manage, secure, and monitor your APIs.